 There are course requisites for this subject.
 See access conditions.

-Students are introduced to high-level creative and conceptual thinking, invention, and innovation using approaches such as design thinking, future scenario building, and working in a multidisciplinary collaborative environment.
-Students are encouraged to engage with complexity in problem solving and to undertake processes of discovery and exploration to generate solutions to everyday and 'wicked' problems.
-This subject expands students' capacities to be innovators, entrepreneurs, creative practitioners, and change agents in a communication role.
-This subject is taught in collaboration with the Faculty of Transdisciplinary Innovation.
+Students are introduced to high-level creative and conceptual thinking, invention, and innovation.
+They think strategically using varied, multi-disciplinary theoretical lenses to solve communication problems.
+Students are encouraged to engage with complexity in problem-solving and to undertake processes of discovery and exploration to generate solutions to everyday and 'wicked' problems.
+This subject expands students' capacities to be creative practitioners and change agents in their roles as communication professionals.

 Subject learning objectives (SLOs)